After China smartphone success, Lenovo plans leap forward overseas

 But it has been closely trailed in its home country by rival handset makers like Xiaomi, the three-year old Beijing-based upstart that has been gobbling up smartphone market share at the cost of razor-thin margins.

-On Thursday CEO Yang said Lenovo will prioritize profitable markets overseas rather than jostle with unidentified "unhealthy" rivals in China.
+On Thursday CEO Yang said Lenovo will prioritise profitable markets overseas rather than jostle with unidentified "unhealthy" rivals in China.

 "There are local players who only chase growth so they can attract investors in the capital markets, which is not a healthy model," Yang said in a telephone interview.
 "We don't do business that way.
 We will balance growth and profitability."